 - Represent you either in court at a hearing, or at a settlement conference or a mediation.

 Working directly with a barrister at court tends to be appropriate where you are able to handle the administrative side of things yourself.
-In a family law case, it’s a good way of concentrating your financial resources on a court hearing that you might otherwise be conducting yourself, giving you a better chance of getting the outcome you want.
+In a family law case, direct access is a good way of concentrating your financial resources on a court hearing that you might otherwise be conducting yourself, giving you a better chance of getting the outcome you want.

 Direct Access Barristers are regulated by the Bar Council and the Bar Standards Board and have strict professional rules by which they abide, giving you the benefit of consumer protection and the backing of a professional conduct regime built up over centuries.
 Only barristers who have achieved a specialist direct access qualification are allowed to work directly with clients.
 You can find a list of 4PB’s direct access qualified barristers below.
 If you’d like more information about how a barrister could work with you directly, you can look at the public direct access page of the Bar Council’s website.

-On this page you’ll find answers to some frequently asked questions about using a barrister direct, and how the process works here at 4PB.
+On this page you’ll find answers to some frequently asked questions about using a direct access barrister, and how the process works here at 4PB.
 If you’d prefer to speak to someone, please call our direct access clerks, Denise or Kenny, on 020 7427 5200.